• Skip to primary navigation

 Top 10 Subscription Boxes for Hikers / Outdoor Enthusiasts

-June 8, 2017 by Nutty Hiker Last Modified: August 13, 20209 Comments
+June 8, 2017 by Nutty Hiker Last Modified: November 6, 20259 Comments

 I started seeing a lot of beauty subscription boxes in my newsfeed on Facebook, so I set out to find any that were geared towards hikers and outdoor lovers.
-While I found several subscription boxes for hikers (more than what I list below) many had bad reviews such as cheap crappy items or they simply never received their box.
+While I found several subscription boxes for hikers (more than what I list below), many had bad reviews, such as cheap, crappy items, or they simply never received their box.

 After checking out reviews, I have determined the 10 below are the best of the best subscription boxes for hikers and outdoor enthusiasts!
 Of course, you should always do your own research.